Welcome to Pierce College!

 Graduates will be able to seek, find, evaluate and use information, and employ information technology to engage in lifelong learning.

-Graduates will be able to critically examine the relationship between self, community and/or environments, and to evaluate and articulate potential impacts and consequences of choices, actions and contributions for the creation of sustainable systems.
+Graduates will be able to critically examine the relationship between self, community, and/or environments, and to evaluate and articulate potential impacts of choices, actions, and contributions for the creation of sustainable and equitable systems.

 Northwest Commission on Colleges and Universities